 Since the selection of a good introduction is complicated, I have selected two different books, each with a different approach.
 The reader should to select one of them.
 The first book is Walter Brueggemann, An Introduction to the Old Testament: The Canon and Christian Imagination (Louisville: Westminster John Knox Press, 2003).
 Brueggemann focuses on literary, historical, and theological aspects of each book of the Old Testament.

-The third book is Raymond B. Dillard and Tremper Longman III, An Introduction to the Old Testament (Grand Rapids: Zondervan Publishing House, 1994).
+The second book is Raymond B. Dillard and Tremper Longman III, An Introduction to the Old Testament (Grand Rapids: Zondervan Publishing House, 1994).
 This book takes an evangelical, conservative approach to the Old Testament while trying to maintain a balance between scholarly issues and practical application.
-This Introduction offers a book-by-book introduction to the Old Testament.

 Good books on Old Testament ethics are few.
 The past decade has seen the appearance of several books dealing with ethical issues in the Old Testament.
 A problem with recommending a book on Old Testament ethics is that each author takes a different approach to ethical issues.
 The one I have selected is Christopher J. H. Wright, Old Testament Ethics for the People of God (Downers Grove: InterVarsity Press, 2004).
 Wright’s book deals with economic ethics.